-Most gem buyers are well acquainted with the most famous members of the beryl family -- emerald and aquamarine.
-Some are also familiar with the salmon pink beryl known as morganite (after the American banker and gem collector, J.P.
+Most gem buyers are well acquainted with the most famous members of the beryl family - emerald and aquamarine.
+Some are also familiar with the salmon-pink beryl known as morganite (named after the American banker and gem collector, J.P.
 Morgan).
-But there is a lesser known member of the beryl family which is actually the most available and affordable: golden beryl.
+Not so many people are aware that there is also a lesser known member of the beryl family which is actually the most available and affordable; golden beryl.

-The first major deposit of the yellow golden beryl was found in Namibia in 1913 by a German mining company.
-They named it heliodor from the Greek for "gift from the sun," and hired a famous designer, Lucas von Cranach, to create a fabulous set of jewelry for Kaiser Wilhem II of Germany and his wife.
-Heliodor gained international fame as a result, but it proved to be shortlived as the war intervened.
-Heliodor was soon forgotten.
+The first major deposit of yellow golden beryl was found in Namibia in 1913 by a German mining company.
+They named it heliodor from the Greek for "gift from the sun", and hired a famous designer, Lucas von Cranach, to create a fabulous set of jewelry for Kaiser Wilhem II and his wife.
+Heliodor gained international fame as a result, but it proved to be shortlived because when the war intervened, heliodor was soon forgotten.

-Additional deposits of golden beryl have been discovered in Brazil and Madagascar and these gems are now widely available.
-They tend to have excellent clarity and can often be found in larger sizes.
-The use of the term "heliodor" seems to have declined somewhat, and there is in fact some disagreement over the uses of the terms "heliodor" and "golden beryl."
+Additional deposits of golden beryl have been discovered in Brazil and Madagascar, and these gems are now widely available.
+They tend to have excellent clarity and can often be found in large sizes.
+The use of the term "heliodor" seems to have declined somewhat, and there is some disagreement over the use of the terms "heliodor" and "golden beryl".

 Golden beryl has a hardness of 7.5 to 8 on the Mohs scale, so it is suitable for all kinds of jewelry.
 Golden beryl colors range from the weak yellow-green of heliodor to lemon-yellow and golden-yellow.
 The coloring agent is iron.

 Golden beryl deposits have been found in Brazil, Madagascar, Namibia, Nigeria, Sri Lanka and Zimbabwe.
-Probably the largest cut golden beryl in the world is the flawless 2,054 carat stone on display in the Hall of Gems in the Smithsonian Institution in Washington, D.C.
+Probably the largest cut golden beryl in the world is the flawless 2,054 carat stone on display in the Hall of Gems of the Smithsonian Institution in Washington D.C.